RaoboXu/Lipidwizard/readme.md

 python gui.py
 ```

-See the file "User Manual for Lipid Wizard.pdf" for the using guidance.
+See the file [User Manual for Lipid Wizard.pdf](https://github.com/RaoboXu/Lipidwizard/blob/main/User%20Manual%20for%20Lipid%20Wizard.pdf) for the using guidance.